|

 Insects

-and the workers are not very careful about standing water.
-Therefore we suggest you pack a can of DEET (Off).
+and the workers are not always as careful as they should be about standing water.
+Therefore, we suggest you pack a can of DEET (Off).
 Most likely

 you will not need it much, but, what the heck, you can always throw unused